boneill02/teal/README.md

 # teal

 A simple static website generator written in POSIX sh.
-It uses a Markdown to HTML compiler for each page and adds a sidebar and attaches the provided stylesheet.
+It uses a Markdown to HTML compiler for each page, adds a sidebar, and attaches the provided stylesheet.

 ## Installation